pijarr/pijarr/README.md

 7. Install prowlarr only
 8. Install bazarr only

-9. Remove ALL (jackett sonarr lidarr radarr readarr prowlarr)
+9. Remove ALL (jackett sonarr lidarr radarr readarr prowlarr bazarr)
 10. Remove jackett only
 11. Remove sonarr only
 12. Remove lidarr only